-But since April is National Poetry Month, let’s switch gears with a roundup of our favorite kids’ picture books with poetry as their focus.
+April is National Poetry Month, so let’s do a roundup of our favorite poetry books for kids.
 While a lot of children’s books use rhyming text to tell a story, these books are specifically created to showcase poems – whether originally written for a children’s audience or not.
-I love poetry books for kids that believe kids can manage interesting, “advanced” writing and imagery.
+I love poetry books for kids that believe children can handle interesting writing and imagery.
 The variety of language and structure is great for their growing brains and imaginations… and also refreshing for the grownups who read with them!
 (Disclosure: Amazon links are affiliate links.)